Did you know rabbit teeth grow continually throughout their life?

 To learn more about proper dental care for domestic rabbits and understand why wild rabbits seem to chew everything in sight, let's look a little closer at a rabbit's lifestyle.

-Your plants, bushes or shrubs not only provide their nutritional needs, but it's also the perfect vegetation to gnaw on to keep their teeth from becoming too long.
+Your plants, bush or shrubs not only provide their nutritional needs, but it's also the perfect vegetation to gnaw on to keep their teeth from becoming too long.

-This is why you see rabbits constantly chewing on your bushes or other landscaping items around your house.
+This is why you see rabbits constantly chewing on your bush or other landscaping items around your house.

 However, domestic rabbits can have issues if their owner doesn't provide enough hay, grass or vegetation for the rabbit to gnaw on to keep their teeth worn down.